 cause objects to fall slowly to the ground.
 Air can slow an object, but it can't stop gravity.

 A common misconception is that heavier or larger objects will fall faster than objects that

 (P) When science investigation is done the way it was done before, we expect to get a very

-(N) Sometimes people arent sure what will happen because they dont know everything that might be having an effect.
+(N) Sometimes people aren't sure what will happen because they don't know everything

 (C) In doing science, it is often helpful to work with a team and to share findings with